 Can You Tour Gettysburg On Horseback?

-The answer is yes!
-There are a number of businesses that offer Gettysburg horseback tours on the actual battlefield, and others that offer carriage rides through the historic downtown area as well as the battlefield.
+The answer is yes you can tour the Gettysburg battlefield by horseback!
+There are a number of businesses that offer Gettysburg horse tours on the actual battlefield, and others that offer carriage rides through the historic downtown area as well as the battlefield.

-There’s no better way to connect with history and stories of the past, so read on for everything you need to know about going on a Gettysburg horseback tour.
+There’s no better way to connect with history and stories of the past than going on a Gettysburg horseback tour.

 What Do You Need For A Gettysburg Horseback Tour?